Study shows marijuana use is associated with increased risk of heart attack and stroke - ExBulletin

 The American Heart Association advises people: Avoid smoking and e-cigarettes Any substances, including cannabis products, are prohibited as they can harm the heart, lungs and blood vessels.

-“You need to treat this like any other risk factor (for heart disease or stroke) and be honest about the risk you're taking,” he says.
+“You need to treat this like any other risk factor (for heart disease or stroke) and be honest about the risk you're taking,” he said.

 |